 Backup and snapshot costs explained: retention, growth, and transfer

-• Write the policy down: how many daily, weekly, and monthly backups.
+• Write the policy down explicitly: daily, weekly, monthly, and annual retention.

-• Estimate protected data size and daily change/churn rate.
+• Estimate protected data size and daily change rate separately.

 • Tool: snapshot cost calculator

-• Cross-region copies duplicate storage and can add transfer charges.
+• Cross-region or cross-account copies duplicate stored footprint and can add transfer charges.

-• Restore testing and DR drills add read/restore costs depending on provider.
+• Restore testing and DR drills add read, restore, or transfer costs depending on provider.

 • Tools: cross-region transfer, egress